jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 Estimating spectral features of quantum many-body systems has attracted great attention in material science and quantum chemistry.
 To achieve this task, various experimental and theoretical techniques have been developed, including spectroscopy techniques, and quantum simulation either by engineering controlled quantum devices or executing quantum algorithms.
 However, probing a quantum system's behaviour is challenging and demands substantial resources for both approaches.
 For instance, a real probe by neutron spectroscopy requires access to large-scale facilities with high-intensity neutron beams, while quantum computing of eigenenergies, such as phase estimation, typically requires a long coherence time in engineering controlled quantum devices.
 In a recent project, we established a framework for probing the excitation spectrum of quantum many-body systems with quantum simulators.
-Find more information in our paper, "Probing spectral features of quantum many-body systems with quantum simulators" [link](https://arxiv.org/abs/2305.07649) in collaboration with Lucia, Myungshik, Andrew and Vlatko.
-This paper was recently accepted for publication in Nature Communications.
+Find more information in our paper, "Probing spectral features of quantum many-body systems with quantum simulators" published in Nature Communications [link](https://doi.org/10.1038/s41467-025-55955-2) in collaboration with Lucia, Myungshik, Andrew and Vlatko.

 I have been thinking of the crossover between static problems and dynamics problems, well-established spectroscopy techniques and quantum computing, and many seemingly different subjects.
 Some philosophical discussions on the notion of quantum machine, quantum simulation and spectroscopy can be found in my [thesis](https://ora.ox.ac.uk/objects/uuid:de5499cb-9c49-4be3-acc1-5be4cb81099d).